yguitton/training-material/topics/statistics/tutorials/genomic-llm-sequence-generation/tutorial.md

 real_sequences = extract_random_sequences(genome_file, seq_length=100, num_seqs=1000)
 ```

 To compare synthetic and real DNA sequences, we utilize k-mer counts as a method to numerically describe and analyze DNA sequences.
-K-mers are short, overlapping subsequences of a fixed length kk within a DNA sequence.
+K-mers are short, overlapping subsequences of a fixed length $$k$$ within a DNA sequence.
 We can think of k-mers as "words" within the DNA sequence.
 Just as paragraphs in text share common words, similar DNA sequences will share common k-mers.
 By counting the occurrences of these k-mers, we can transform DNA sequences into numerical vectors, allowing us to compare them quantitatively. **Sequences that are very similar are expected to have similar k-mer counts**, much like how similar texts share common vocabulary.
 By comparing the k-mer counts of synthetic and real DNA sequences, we can assess their similarity.
 If two sequences share many k-mers, it indicates that they are likely to be similar in composition and structure.

 This approach leverages the power of k-mer analysis to provide insights into the similarity between synthetic and real DNA sequences, aiding in the validation and evaluation of synthetic biology techniques.